zeixcom/ui-element/docs-src/pages/api/functions/toggleAttribute.md

 `string`

-name of attribute to be toggled
+Name of attribute to be toggled

 ### s

 [`Reactive`](../type-aliases/Reactive.md)\<`boolean`, `P`, `E`\> = `name`

-state bound to the attribute existence
+Reactive bound to the attribute existence

 ## Returns

 [`Effect`](../type-aliases/Effect.md)\<`P`, `E`\>

+An effect function that toggles the attribute of the element

 ## Since